rjones-lf/iroha/docs/source/guides/build.rst

   cd build
   ctest . --output-on-failure

-.. note:: Some of the tests will fail without running PostgreSQL storage running, so if you are not using ``scripts/run-iroha-dev.sh`` script please run Docker container or create local connection with following parameters:
+.. note:: Some of the tests will fail without PostgreSQL storage running, so if you are not using ``scripts/run-iroha-dev.sh`` script please run Docker container or create a local connection with following parameters:

   .. code-block:: shell